top of page

 The Pressure–Identity Loop™ rarely activates in exactly the same way for every musician.

-The 5 Performance Pressure Patterns™ represent the most common ways this loop is triggered and expressed.
+The 5 Performance Pressure Patterns™ represent the most common ways the loop is triggered and expressed.

 The 5 Performance Pressure Patterns in musicians explaining how music performance anxiety affects confidence on stage

-Understanding your dominant patterns is one of the fastest ways to make sense of your experience of music performance anxiety — and begin stabilising it.
+Understanding your dominant patterns is one of the fastest ways to make sense of your experience — and begin stabilising it.

 Which Performance Anxiety Patterns Do You Recognise?